All Episodes

 No.

-We've got there is a genocide going on there, and we've got to do something.
+Darfur in the Sudan, there is a genocide going on there, and we've got to do something.

 And the liberal left is talking about sending troops and military apparatus in order to stop this genocide in Darfur.

-Now, I want to ask you a question, Renee, since you are this, I mean you're a razor's edge away from brilliance.
+Now, I want to ask you a question, Renee, since you are this, I mean, you're a razor's edge away from brilliance.

 In Iraq, we have national interests at stake.

-And we're helping we're helping minorities who are being genocided out of existence.
+We're a portable welfare state, and we're helping minorities who are being genocided out of existence.

 Now, what does that tell you?

-We definitely need to realize that this country is uh the most wonderful thing that the world has as far as uh Well, you gotta understand, Renee, there are Americans who don't agree with that, who think just the opposite.
+We definitely need to realize that this country is the most wonderful thing that the world has as far as.

-And that's why when our national interests are being defended, they oppose it because we don't deserve to be offended because we're guilty of X, Y, and Z. And we have caused all this hatred against us.
+And that's why when our national interests are being defended, they oppose it because we don't deserve to be offended because we're guilty of X, Y, and Z.

 So we must go other places where we have no national interest.